Ocean Adventure: History

-Ocean Adventure opened to the public in October 2001 with its initial facilities built at a cost of $7.5 million.
-The marine facility was built at Camayan Point which formerly hosted a ammunition pier.
+Ocean Adventure opened to the public in October 2001, with its initial facilities built at a cost of $7.5 million.
+The marine facility was built at Camayan Point, which formerly hosted a ammunition pier.

 In its first year of operations, false killer whale viewing and sea lion shows were among the marine park's attractions.
-In June 2002, the Subic Bay Marine Exploratorium (SBME), the parent company of Ocean Adventure, secured a 75-year lease with the Subic Bay Metropolitan Authority (SBMA) over Ilanin Bay's shoreline and waters, including Miracle Beach which increased the area of the Ocean Adventure marine park from 13 acres to 27 acres.
+In June 2002, the Subic Bay Marine Exploratorium (SBME), the parent company of Ocean Adventure, secured a 75-year lease with the Subic Bay Metropolitan Authority (SBMA) over Ilanin Bay's shoreline and waters, including Miracle Beach, which increased the area of the Ocean Adventure marine park from 13 acres to 27 acres.

 A dispute has been ongoing between the SBME and the SBMA since the early 2010s.
-The latter terminated its lease contract with the former alleging that SBME violated terms of its lease agreement; violations cited are illegal subleasing of property, constructing without permits, improper waste storage, and closure of public roads.
-It began when the SBME developed "The Hill", a residential area populated with expatriates.
+The latter terminated its lease contract with the former, alleging that SBME had violated terms of its lease agreement; violations cited are illegal subleasing of property, constructing without permits, improper waste storage, and closure of public roads.
+This began when the SBME developed "The Hill", a residential area populated with expatriates.

-In 2017, the marine park was named Best Theme Park in the inaugural edition of the United Stars Events and Exhibitions Corp.-organized Philippine Tourism Industry Awards in 2017.
+In 2017, the marine park was named Best Theme Park in the inaugural edition of the United Stars Events and Exhibitions Corp.-organized Philippine Tourism Industry Awards.

-The SBMA seized undeveloped portions of land owned by SBME, including land meant for future development of Ocean Adventure in October 2019.
+The SBMA seized undeveloped portions of land owned by SBME, including land meant for future development of Ocean Adventure, in October 2019.
 The SBMA sought to repossess Ocean Adventure in 2019, citing multiple contractual violations and failure to complete developmental commitments and asked the SBME to reduce activities within two years.

 Operations seized for seven months in 2020, due to the COVID-19 pandemic.
 Ocean Adventure resumed operations in October 2020.